-Moving to a new city or country is an exciting opportunity and full of challenges.
-The City of Surrey offers many services, programs and activities to help you get settled into your new life in a new country and a new city.
+Moving to a new city or country is an exciting opportunity and is full of challenges.
+The City of Surrey partners with community organizations to offer many services, programs and activities to help you get settled into your new home.

 Settlement Services in Recreation Centres

 Settlement Services in Recreation Centre offers resources and information about finding a place to live, jobs, schools, childcare, healthcare, getting around, programs at recreation centres and more: